MikyM0use/OLED-scanner/README.md

 * A cheap OLED 0.96'' display to show the informations
 * some electronic components

-please refer to the wiki page for all the hardware details, the software manual and all the other relevant information.
+please refer to the wiki page for all the hardware details, the software manual and all the other relevant information:

-**wiki/documentation is work in progress...**
+[Wiki page](https://github.com/MikyM0use/OLED-scanner/wiki) **(work in progress on this...)**

 ##Some (preliminary) pictures of the "scanner mode"
 <img src="https://dl.dropboxusercontent.com/u/9124521/OLED-scanner/summary_explained.jpg"  />